pulibrary/figgy/architecture-decisions/0015-pulmap-indexing.md

 ## Consequences

-- Users may notice a slower updates in Pulmap if there are a many jobs queued ahead in queues with high priority.
+- Users may notice slower updates in Pulmap if there are a many jobs queued ahead in queues with high priority.
 - The process for bulk re-indexing remains the same.
 Running:
 ```